 The results revealed large amounts of student talk with ample opportunities for extended contributions in these lessons.
 Specifically, chains of multiple turns provide evidence of joint refinement of ideas through building, challenging and counter-challenging each others’ ideas – all key features of productive forms of dialogue (e.g. Littleton and Mercer 2013).
 The role of the teacher was also of importance.
 In particular, David was seen employing three strategies: 1) asking for justifications, 2) directing the discussion, and 3) challenging students’ opinions.
 Students were not simply reacting to the teacher’s role; they were taking it on.
 The examples discussed in this paper show the students acting as directors of dialogue by focusing the discussion back to the Talking Point under discussion, and also asking their peers for clarifications and justifications.
 This behaviour suggests that the teacher was successful in creating a culture for dialogue that students have assimilated to.
 Dialogic teaching is a student-centred approach (Alexander 2011), where students are expected to take control of classroom dialogue.

 The present paper makes a significant and original contribution to the literature because it investigates dialogic teaching in an under-researched context: RE in secondary education.
-Despite the small scale of this study, the bottom-up analysis of two types of data enhances the rigour of the studyReferences
+Despite the small scale of this study, the bottom-up analysis of two types of data enhances the rigour of the study, as the interview data have proved useful in interpreting the observation data at several points.
+The context of RE proved to be an important context to study in order to understand how dialogic pedagogy can take place with older students.
+As a context that is condusive to dialogue dealing with ethical and philosophical questions that concern everyone, it can provide useful insights for future practice.
+With growing evidence from future work coming from this context, pedagogical guidelines can be created for teachers (of this and other subjects), who wish to engage with a more dialogic pedagogy.

+References

-[To be inserted upon acceptance: Authors 2013, Authors 2014, Authors 2016]
+[To be inserted upon acceptance: Authors 2013, Authors 2014, Authors 2016, Authors 2019]

 Alexander, R. (2011).
 Towards dialogic teaching: Rethinking classroom talk.
 Cambridge: Dialogos.